CIKM-2021/hive-db/README.md

 http GET "sochaindb.com/hive-api/v1.0.0/top_words?size=1000" TOKEN:WrrXP6szu06wlLQVfAM3b0FD8i4612zc
 ```

+## Appendix

+You can get operation types from this [list](https://github.com/SOCHAINDB/hive-db/blob/master/assets/summary.org).

 # Run a local service

 - You also could pull the pre-built Docker image to run the Hive Data service on the local machine.